Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 4 and more

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS, perfect for NFL Week 4 picks and more

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
 The Week 4 NFL schedule begins with 'Thursday Night Football' between the Cardinals and Seahawks, leading into 13 more games on Sunday and another 'Monday Night Football' doubleheader to wrap the week.
-In the meantime, there are two WNBA playoff games on Wednesday and a 15-game MLB slate.
+There are also two more WNBA playoff games coming on Friday and the final days of the MLB regular season are upon us as well.
 Before making prop picks for any of those games or others, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.